cmu-db/pgextmgrext/docs/design.md

 ![](pgext/01-installer.png)

-To install an extension, the installer will read extension download URL from the plugindb config file, which decides how to install the extension (i.e., by calling `CREATE EXTENSION` or add to `shared_preload_library`).
-The installer automatically detects PGXS Makefile in the extension source code, compiles it, and install it to Postgres.
+To install an extension, the installer will read the extension download URL from the plugindb config file, which decides how to install the extension (i.e., by calling `CREATE EXTENSION` or add to `shared_preload_library`).
+The installer automatically detects the PGXS Makefile in the extension source code, compiles it, and installs it to our Postgres instance.

-To collect information in the system, the installer will install two extensions (built by ourselves): `pgx_show_hooks` and `pgx_trace_hooks`. `pgx_show_hooks` adds a return set function to the system to collect the value of the function pointers of the hooks, so as to determine which hooks are used by the currently-installed extensions. `pgx_trace_hooks` will log all information when a hook is called, so that the installer can analyze the information to determine compability.
+To collect information in the system, the installer will install our homemade extensions: `pgx_show_hooks` and `pgx_trace_hooks`. `pgx_show_hooks` adds a return set function to the system to collect the value of the function pointers of the hooks, so as to determine which hooks are used by the currently-installed extensions. `pgx_trace_hooks` will log all information when a hook is called, so that the installer can analyze the information to determine compability.

 ### Extension Framework

+One of our findings after analyzing the Postgres extension ecosystem was that the types of hooks in the Postgres system made it difficult for extensions to be compatible with each other.
+For instance, the `get_relation_info_hook`, a hook which modifies the default internal Postgres table information, in `hypopg`, an extension that builds hypothetical indexes\*, will add a hypothetical index to the relation info.
+However, if another extension uses this information without the knowledge that their index isn't a real, installed index on the system, this could be potentially dangerous.
+In addition, we notice that some extensions have to copy-paste code (`pg_hint_plan` patches `pg_stat_statements` so that `pg_stat_statements` does not store duplicate queries) in order to remain compatible with one another.

-The extension framework currently focuses on optimizer and planner extensions.
+This was our motivation for creating this extension framework.
+The extension framework will focus on optimizer and planner extensions.
 Originally, Postgres extensions directly modify the global function pointer (so-called *hooks*), so that Postgres can call the extensions during the query execution process.

 ![](pgext/02-framework.png)

-The extension framework is *an extension* that provides new ways for extension developers to integrate their extensions with Postgres.
+We plan for the extension framework to be *an extension* that provides a new way for extension developers to integrate their extensions with Postgres.
 After installing the extension framework to Postgres, it will take over all hooks in the system.

 An extension can request adding themselves to the extension registry by including the extension manager header and call `add_hook` function.

 ![](pgext/02-framework-2.png)